schmandr/vagrant-environments/README.md

 # vagrant-environments
-Collection of Vagrant virtual machine environments
+A collection of Vagrant virtual machine environments.
+See the individual README files in the environment subdirectories for more information about them.